 Definition of Junction Box

 The purpose of a junction box is to provide a secure environment for electrical wires, known as hot (black), white (neutral) and grounding (green or copper).
-There are other colors of wires used for secondary functions and for lighting.
-A ROMEX wire runs from the main electrical panel (or a subpanel) to the junction box.
+You might also see other colors of wires, which are used for secondary functions and for lighting.
+A ROMEX, or encased, wire runs from the main electrical panel (or a subpanel) to the junction box.

-It's like the communal meeting spot for electrical wires, where they connect before moving on.
-All junction boxes must be covered to be installed correctly and comply with building code.
-A cover also prevents moisture from getting inside.
+The junction box serves as the communal meeting spot for electrical wires, where they connect before moving on.
+All junction boxes must be covered, installed correctly and in compliance with the applicable building codes.
+The cover protects the wires, keeps out dirt and dust, and prevents moisture from getting inside the box.

-The professionals usually recommend installing a junction box by bringing a new wire from the main electrical panel to the box rather than tapping off an existing electrical box.
-This will avoid circuit overload and helps to thwart a potential electrical fire.
+Professionals usually recommend installing a junction box by bringing a new wire from the main electrical panel to the box rather than tapping off an existing electrical box.
+This is done to avoid circuit overload, which is important to protect against because of the threat of a potential electrical fire.

-If you are working on adding an additional circuit to an older home, running new ROMEX wire from the electrical panel is typically your best option because you do not want to plug your expensive big screen TV into an older two-wire receptacle.
-Nor would you want to hook up your computer to such a receptacle.
-Too much can go wrong.
+If you are working on adding an additional circuit to an older home, running new ROMEX wire from the electrical panel is often your best option because you do not want to plug your expensive big screen TV or computer with all of your important data into an older two-wire receptacle.

-I always recommend to my clients that they install new ROMEX circuits to safely accommodate modern-day technology in an older home.
+It's recommended to install new ROMEX circuits to safely accommodate modern-day technology in an older home.
 You can buy junction boxes at any hardware or big-box home improvement store.
-A junction box will cost less than a dinner for two at McDonald's.
-While you are there, pick up a couple of extra covers for those "uncovered" junction boxes you might later discover during an attic inspection or in the garage.
+A junction box will cost less than a dinner for two at McDonald's and increase the safety of your home's electrical system.
+While you are there, pick up a couple of extra covers for any uncovered junction boxes you might later discover during an attic inspection or in the garage.

 - mounting box